 Highlights: Clever, Adventurous, Family-oriented.

 The Cesky Terrier is the laid-back cousin of the Scottish and Sealyham Terrier.
-With a chill personality and adventurous spirit, these dogs are perfect for kids and families.
+With a chill personality and adventurous spirit, these dogs are perfect for older kids and all types of families.

 However, they still retain that tenacious work attitude that most terriers exhibit.
 Cesky Terriers are much more than allergen-free, they’re stress free too.